Skip to main content

 What Happens After a Parole Violation?

 The parole board or courts can take back parole after granting it.
 That means returning to prison to continue your sentence.
-The parole officer may make the initial decision after a violation to refer you for a preliminary hearing.
+The parole officer may make the initial decision after an alleged violation to refer you for a preliminary hearing.
 If the board finds probable cause that you violated the terms, you will have a parole revocation hearing.

 • Allow you to remain on parole

-• Modify the conditions of your parole
+• Modify your conditions of parole

 • Revoke your parole and send you back to prison